Forging: Impression-die forging

 Impression-die forging has been improved in recent years through increased automation which includes induction heating, mechanical feeding, positioning and manipulation, and the direct heat treatment of parts after forging.
 One variation of impression-die forging is called "flashless forging", or "true closed-die forging".
 In this type of forging, the die cavities are completely closed, which keeps the workpiece from forming flash.
 The major advantage to this process is that less metal is lost to flash.
 Flash can account for 20 to 45% of the starting material.
 The disadvantages of this process include additional cost due to a more complex die design and the need for better lubrication and workpiece placement.

 There are other variations of part formation that integrate impression-die forging.
 One method incorporates casting a forging preform from liquid metal.
 The casting is removed after it has solidified, but while still hot.
 It is then finished in a single cavity die.
 The flash is trimmed, then the part is quench hardened.
 Another variation follows the same process as outlined above, except the preform is produced by the spraying deposition of metal droplets into shaped collectors (similar to the Osprey process).

 Closed-die forging has a high initial cost due to the creation of dies and required design work to make working die cavities.
 However, it has low recurring costs for each part, thus forgings become more economical with greater production volume.
 This is one of the major reasons closed-die forgings are often used in the automotive and tool industries.
 Another reason forgings are common in these industrial sectors is that forgings generally have about a 20 percent higher strength-to-weight ratio compared to cast or machined parts of the same material.

 Design of impression-die forgings and tooling

 Forging dies are usually made of high-alloy or tool steel.
-Dies must be impact- and wear-resistant, maintain strength at high temperatures, have the ability to withstand cycles of rapid heating and cooling.
+Dies must be impact- and wear-resistant, maintain strength at high temperatures, and have the ability to withstand cycles of rapid heating and cooling.
 In order to produce a better, more economical die the following standards are maintained: